VivekkumarChauhan/Sem-V/README.md

 - [License](#license)

 ## Introduction
 The Algorithm Visualizer is a web-based application that allows users to visualize various algorithms in an interactive way.
-Users can select an algorithm and see how it works step-by-step, making it a valuable educational tool for students and anyone interested in learning algorithms.
+Users can select an algorithm and see how it works step-by-step, making it a valuable educational tool for students and anyone interested in learning algorithms and has online compiler and a chat bot.

 ## Features
 - Interactive visualization of popular algorithms such as: